bdaene/Dune-Tournament-Scoreboard/README.md

 I hope you had a fun and entertaining tournament.
 You can save and share the tournament data.
 They are found in `data/the_best_tournament_ever.db`

+## Excel version

+I implemented the same logic in an Excel workbook with macros (VBA).
+It may be simpler to use.

+You can find into `excel/tournoi.xlsm` (in French).

 ## Contact

 You can contact me on my mail: benoitdaene@gmail.com